duchangyu/client-timeliner-view.and.data.api/README.md

 * Timeliner_new_ui.js implements the layout and workflow
 * HomeController.cs gets the token in server side, and send to client
 * Timeliner_new_ui.js loads the prepared model, by the token, displays it
-* presumption: register your api key and secret at https://developer.autodesk.com/
+* Get your consumer key and secret key at https://developer.autodesk.com/
-* upload a model to viewing service.
+* Upload a model to viewing service.

       you can use the demo desktop sample to upload model to get the urn or you can take advantage of the "functions reserved for other workflows" in HomeController.cs